A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: What is a Reasonable Conception of a Quarrel?

 Note, finally, that neither \ref{eq:YQ2} nor \ref{eq:NQ2} requires that the transformation wholly neutralize or {\em eliminate} effective cooperation between the quarrelling players in $\mathcal{G}$: it merely requires reduction.
 Quarrels that eliminate effective cooperation between the quarrelling players would satisfy a stronger variant of each condition, namely, that for any $S$ containing neither $i$ nor $j$:

-\ref{eq:YQ'2} and \ref{eq:NQ'2} say that whenever, in a division in $\mathcal{G}$, both $i$ and $j$ are {\sc yes}-decisive or {\sc no}-decisive, then in $\hat{\mathcal{G}}$ they are both unsuccessful in that division.
-This means that their cooperation is wholly ineffective in $\hat{\mathcal{G}}$ for any division. \footnote{We earlier left open the possibility of effective cooperation in divisions in which both players are not fully decisive, but in which one or both may be partially efficacious.
-But partial efficacy in one division (in which the players' votes agree) is parasitic on being decisive in at least one division (in which the players' votes agree) in the game.} Satisfying \ref{eq:YQ'2} and \ref{eq:NQ'2} obviously implies satisfying \ref{eq:YQ2} and \ref{eq:NQ2}, respectively.
+\ref{eq:YQ'2} and \ref{eq:NQ'2} say that whenever, in a division in $\mathcal{G}$, both $i$ and $j$ are decisive, then in $\hat{\mathcal{G}}$ they are both unsuccessful in that division.
+This means that their cooperation is wholly ineffective in $\hat{\mathcal{G}}$ for any division. \footnote{Recall that we left open the possibility of effective cooperation in causally overdetermined divisions in which both players are not fully decisive (but in which one or both may be partially efficacious).
+But we also assumed that partial efficacy in one division (in which the players' votes agree) is parasitic on being decisive in at least one division (in which the players' votes agree) in the game.} Satisfying \ref{eq:YQ'2} and \ref{eq:NQ'2} obviously implies satisfying \ref{eq:YQ2} and \ref{eq:NQ2}, respectively.
 (All the conceptions of quarrelling we examine below satisfy \ref{eq:YQ'2} and/or \ref{eq:NQ'2} because they eliminate rather than merely reduce effective cooperation between the quarrelling players.)